-10. Can I tell my employer I am pregnant when I know I am not in order to work under the lower dose limits?
+9. Can I tell my employer (Program Director/RSO) I am pregnant when I know I am not just to work (train) under the lower dose limits?

-The purpose of the NRC regulations is allowing a pregnant woman to choose a heightened level of protection from radiation exposure for the embryo/fetus during her pregnancy.
+The purpose of the NRC regulations is to allow a pregnant woman to choose a heightened level of protection from radiation exposure for the embryo/fetus during her pregnancy.
 That purpose would not be served by intentionally declaring yourself to be a pregnant woman when you know you are not pregnant.
-There are no NRC regulatory requirements specifically addressing the actions your employer might take if you provide a false declaration.
-However, nothing in NRC regulations would prevent your employer from taking action against you for deliberately lying.
+There are no NRC regulatory requirements specifically addressing the actions your employer (Program Director/RSO) might take if you provide a false declaration.
+However, nothing in NRC regulations would prevent your employer (Program Director/RSO) from taking action against you for deliberately lying.